-Nearly unprecedented, it puts American business people travelling abroad at much greater risk of such actions by other countries.
+Nearly unprecedented, it puts American businesspeople travelling abroad at much greater risk of such actions by other countries.

 Ms. Meng is charged with violating U.S. sanctions on Iran.
-Yet, consider her arrest in the context of the large number of companies, U.S. and non-U.S., that have violated America’s sanctions against Iran and other countries.
+Yet, consider her arrest in the context of a large number of companies, U.S. and non-U.S., that have violated America’s sanctions against Iran and other countries.
 In 2011, for example, JP Morgan Chase paid $88.3 million in fines in 2011 for violating U.S. sanctions against Cuba, Iran and Sudan.
 Yet Jamie Dimon wasn’t grabbed off a plane and whisked into custody.

 And JP Morgan Chase was hardly alone in violating U.S. sanctions.
 Since 2010, the following major financial institutions paid fines for such violations: Banco do Brasil, Bank of America, Bank of Guam, Bank of Moscow, Bank of Tokyo-Mitsubishi, Barclays, BNP Paribas, Clearstream Banking, Commerzbank, Compass, Crédit Agricole, Deutsche Bank, HSBC, ING, Intesa Sanpaolo, National Bank of Abu Dhabi, National Bank of Pakistan, PayPal, RBS (ABN Amro), Société Générale, Toronto-Dominion Bank, Trans Pacific National Bank (now known as Beacon Business Bank), Standard Chartered and Wells Fargo.

-None of the CEOs or CFOs of these sanction-busting banks were arrested and taken into custody for these violations.
+None of the CEOs or CFOs of these sanctions-busting banks was arrested and taken into custody for these violations.
 In all of these cases, the corporation – rather than an individual manager – was held accountable.
-Nor were they held accountable for the pervasive lawbreaking in the lead-up to or aftermath of the 2008 financial crisis, for which the banks paid a staggering US$243 billion in fines, according to a recent tally.
+Nor were they held accountable for the pervasive lawbreaking in the lead-up to or the aftermath of the 2008 financial crisis, for which the banks paid a staggering US$243 billion in fines, according to a recent tally.
 In light of this record, Ms. Meng’s arrest is a shocking break with practice.
-Yes, hold CEOs and CFOs accountable – but start at home in order to avoid hypocrisy, self-interest disguised as high principle and the risk of inciting a new global conflict.
+Yes, hold CEOs and CFOs accountable – but start at home in order to avoid hypocrisy, self-interest disguised as the high principle and the risk of inciting a new global conflict.

 Quite transparently, the U.S. action against Ms. Meng really seems to be part of the Trump administration’s broader attempt to undermine China’s economy by imposing tariffs, closing Western markets to Chinese high-technology exports and blocking Chinese purchases of U.S. and European technology companies.
 One can say, without exaggeration, that this is part of an economic war on China – and a reckless one at that.